jyotiyadav2508/advanced-js/README.md

 ### Destructuring:

   - Allows us to easily turn an array or object into multiple variables by separating our variable names with commas.
   - Destructuring gives us a faster way to take an array of items and turn those items into distinct, individual variables.
 Instead of referencing each element of the  array by its index and declaring each variable individually, we can use destructuring  to do it all on a single line of code.
+The same is true for unpacking - or destructuring - the properties and values of JavaScript objects.

 for more see destructring.js